NateRex/malmo-extension/README.md

     ./Minecraft/launchClient.sh
     ```

     Note that you will need multiple clients running for missions involving multiple agents.
 Now copy the malmo-extension library file (2) to the directory you will create missions in.
-See the [example_missions]() directory for examples.
-When you're ready, run your mission:
+See the [example_missions]() directory for mission code examples.
+To run your mission:

     ```
-    python3 myMission.py
+    python3 mission.py
     ```

 ___
 ## **Developer Setup** ##

 These instructions are for people who would like to clone this repository to make changes and add functionality for future releases of malmo-extension.
+This is very similar to the instructions above, except that files must be copied over from the Malmo Platform download.

 1. [Download the latest _prebuilt_ version of the Malmo Platform for Windows, Linux, or MacOSX](https://github.com/Microsoft/malmo/releases).
 Unzip the directory.